Dev8683/pvsneslibwiki/Installation.md

 By running this command line, you will have gcc :
 `sudo apt install gcc`

+_To confirm, gcc-multilib seems to be mandatory to use gfx2snes.
+If someone can confirm us this point, we will update this page_

 #### Python 3

 ##### On Windows